Purity Culture Dropout™ Queer Support Groups

 These groups are tailored specifically to your experience.

-The Purity Culture Dropout™ Queer Support Groups are heading into their 7th year (honestly unbelievable) and have now supported hundreds of people in building resilience, community, and a more clear, confident understanding of themselves.
+The Purity Culture Dropout™ Queer Support Groups have supported hundreds of people in building resilience, community, and a more clear, confident understanding of themselves.

 As your facilitator, I’m a member of the community and have also worked with LGBTQ+ youth and adults in my professional life for over two decades.
 I will provide different learning topics each week, and facilitate meaningful discussions on each topic.